 Options planned for 2019

 - Intrinsic VB6 Namespaces are missing from VBA 6.5, so those will be added to the available templates by default, ie app, clipboard, and printer.
 The VB6Namespace template is a group of classes written in VB6, to duplicate VB.NET functionality.
 These groups of classes can be automatically instantiated at design time.
-These private classes are nested so that the developer can call on them in the same way that they would in a VB.NET IDE.
-They are similar to VB.NET Namespaces, but there isn't a need to reference a DLL.
+They are nested so that the developer can call on them in the same way that they would in a VB.NET IDE, similar to VB.NET Namespaces, but there isn't a need to reference a DLL.
 At compile time, any unused or un-instantiated classes are to be excluded from the being compiled into the executable.
 In fact, this is what the new IDE was developed to handle automatically when the build process starts.
 Developers can get a fair portion of VB.NET code to compile in a VB6.x IDE, since many of the common Namespaces have duplicate classes visible within the scope of the project template chosen.
 VB.NET Namespaces can also be directly accessed via interop.
 This should become available later in the backporter version at some point.

 "Visual Basic for Applications, or VBA, is a distinct technology commonly used for application automation and macros inside of other applications, most commonly inside Microsoft Office applications.
 VBA ships as a part of Office and therefore the support for VBA is governed by the support policy of Office.
 However, there are situations where VBA is used to call or host Visual Basic 6.0 runtime binaries and controls.
 In these situations, Visual Basic 6.0 supported runtime files in the OS and the extended file list are also supported when used inside of a supported VBA environment.
 For VB6 runtime scenarios to be supported inside VBA, all of the following must be true:

 - The host OS version for VB runtime is still supported.

 - The host version of Office for VBA is still supported.

 - The runtime files in question are still supported."